inquisitivefrog/kubernetes/README.md

 ./security

-Examples of Simple Applications deployed using Kubernetes and Docker
+Applications deployed using Kubernetes and Docker

 ./simple-app/myapp/Dockerfile